nnekasandra/trivia-api/README.md

 Njoku Nneka Sandra

 ### Acknowledgement
-Specially thankful to ALX-T for this opportunity to improve my skillset.
+Specially thankful to God Almighty for this growth opportunity.
+To the ALX-T for this opportunity to improve my skillset.
 Also to the Udacity team for the well structured learning environment that helped me pull through with this project.
 I am thankful to my friends Livinus and Edidiong for helping out when I encountered blockers during the course of doing this project.